chapel-lang/chapel/doc/rst/technotes/gpu.rst

 If you would like to view debugging information you can pass ``--verbose`` to your generated executable.
 This output will show the invocation of CUDA kernel calls along with various other interactions with the GPU such as memory operations.
-You may also use the GPUDiagnostics module to gather similar information.
+You may also use the :mod:`GPUDiagnostics` module to gather similar information.

 Example
 -------